npaulat/teava/README.md

 * MELT v2.2.0 (https://melt.igs.umaryland.edu/) - requires Java and Bowtie2

 NOTE: The program versions listed are those used in the original pipeline, but newer versions should be compatible.

-## General workflow
-1. TE annotation of reference genome with RepeatMasker and selection of desired TEs
-2. BWA read mapping and FreeBayes variant calling
-3. Polymorphic TE identification with MELT
-4. Polymorphic TE quality filtering and reformatting
-5. SNV/Indel quality filtering and enrichment analysis